-Face Matching has been used for surveillance use cases since the late 90s, but more recently Face Matching has been leveraged for Authentication (read more about the differences between these use cases here.)
+Face Matching has been used for surveillance use cases since the late 90s, but more recently Face Matching has been leveraged for Authentication.

 Think of setting up a new bank account at home.
 Instead of going to the branch with your ID in person, with Matching technology you can simply take a picture of your ID and then a selfie.
 The two images are matched against each other to prove you are in fact the right person.

 However, with the increase in face matching for remote, online authentication comes an increase in the exploitation of face matching systems.
 By now, a lot of people have seen the infamous examples of unlocking the Face Authentication capabilities on smartphones with simply a photo of the device’s owner.

 Liveness Detection attempts to verify that we are looking at ‘live user’ by defending against Presentation Attacks.
 A Presentation Attack is an attempt to pass a fraudulent identity as legitimate, by physically presenting something to a sensor.

 In other words, Liveness detection differentiates the real users from the photos, masks and on-screen videos.
 Liveness detection tells us a user is a Real Person.

 There are many methods of doing this – although systems can generally be broken down into two categories:

 Gesture driven Liveness requires the user to perform a series of unnatural actions to prove that they are real, e.g. blinking or facial movements.
 Our research shows this approach takes a user on average 2.4 attempts to complete a transaction.